Gxwhipp/Fitnite-Topology-Enumeration/README.md

 For example, a single topology from a set with 7 members is represented by a 42 bit number.
 All 9535241 topologies on a set with seven members are stored in a file of 123105544 bytes.

 4.)
-Hardware and Software Envinronment

-The source code is written in C and was developed on an Intel Core i5 6600K with 4 cores running Ubuntu Linux 16.04.

-5.)
 Program Execution Modes

 There are two modes of program execution and a variation of the second mode provides a way to implement distributed processing on an arbitrarily large network.

+All of the examples below were by output by the C language program fte.c.
+For the execution modes described in sections 4.1 and 4.2 the fte program runs on an OEM box built around an Intel Core i5 6600K with 4 cores and running Unbuntu Linux.
+The execution mode described in section 4.3 also runs the fte program but on the 7 nodes in my local area network.

-5.1 Basic Execution Mode
+4.1 Basic Execution Mode

     fte 8